Flux-periodic oscillations in proximitized core-shell nanowires: Cylindrical nanowire shell

-Fig.\ \ref{LP_cyl}(c) shows the minimum energy for all values of the wavevector $k$.
+Fig.\ \ref{LP_cyl}(c) shows the minimum energy for all values of the wavevector $k$, which is in direct correspondence with the lowest energy state of the finite wire.
 In the absence of both Zeeman and spin-orbit interaction, the minimum gap is independent of the magnetic field strength, but rapidly closes if the spin-dependent interactions are included.
 The closing is linear in the case of the Zeeman interaction and happens at $k\ne0$, which is also the case for the spin-orbit interaction but then the closing is abrupt.
 Incidentally, a small gap reopening and closing occurs around one and three flux quanta, in relation to the smallest amplitudes of the flux-periodic oscillations in Fig.\ \ref{LP_cyl}(b).
 Irregularities of the minimum energy in Fig.\ \ref{LP_cyl}(c) are due to small variations of the gap for differing values of the wavevector $k$.